 Simon Bolivar’s greatest accomplishment, numero uno, is freeing the Spanish colonies.

-Simon freed five South American countries from Spanish rule in the 1800s.
+Simon freed five South American countries in the 1800s.
 He freed his natal Venezuela, plus Colombia, Ecuador, Peru, and Bolivia.

 For that, he has repeatedly been called “The George Washington of South America.”